The Cheetah

 There are many millions of us.
 We just aren't

-working together yet.
+working together effectively yet.

-It is time we unite.
+It is time we unite and change this.

 Stand together